What our clients say about us

 The professionalism, the assistance and the responsiveness were very much appreciated, amongst the best we have ever experienced."

-Before you start digging into the EU cosmetics regulation and its requirements, it is important to determine if your product indeed falls within the scope of the cosmetic legislation.
+Before you start digging into the EU and UK cosmetics regulation and their requirements, it is important to determine if your product indeed falls within the scope of the cosmetic legislation.

-A cosmetic product in Europe is defined in the Regulation 1223/2009 as follows:
+A cosmetic product in Europe and UK is defined in the Regulation 1223/2009 as follows:

 |‘cosmetic product’ means any substance or mixture intended to be placed in contact with the external parts of the human body (epidermis, hair system, nails, lips and external genital organs) or with the teeth and the mucous membranes of the oral cavity with a view exclusively or mainly to cleaning them, perfuming them, changing their appearance, protecting them, keeping them in good condition or correcting body odours.
 (EU Regulation 1223/2009, Article 2.1.a)|